JuanCantu1/JuanCantu1/README.md

 </p>

 ---
 ## 📌 Who I Am

-I'm a **Computer Engineer**, **Research Assistant**, and current **Master’s student in Electrical Engineering** at UTRGV.
-I blend **hardware design** and **machine learning** to solve real-world challenges, thriving at the intersection of embedded systems, FPGAs, and intelligent computation.
+I'm a **Graduate Research Assistant** and current **Master’s student in Electrical Engineering** at UTRGV, working under Dr. Nazmul Islam in the Nano-Bio Lab.
+I hold a **Bachelor of Science in Computer Engineering** from UTRGV, where I built a strong foundation in digital design, computer architecture, and embedded systems.

-From simulating custom RISC pipelines to designing real-time DSP systems for audio enhancement, I focus on building efficient, impactful systems that bridge theory and application.

-I believe in **engineering for impact**.
-Building systems that are fast, intelligent, and meaningful.
+My interests center on **FPGA and VLSI design**, embedded systems, and semiconductor technologies, with applications spanning from bio-nano sensors to real-time digital signal processing.

+I enjoy building hardware that bridges **theory and practice**, from custom CPU architectures and transistor-level VLSI circuits to FPGA-based DSP pipelines for audio and sensor systems.
+My goal is to design systems that are **fast, efficient, and impactful**, contributing to the next generation of electronics and semiconductor technologies.

+I believe in **engineering with purpose**: using hardware design to push the boundaries of performance while enabling meaningful real-world applications.

 ---